 Understanding Blood Sugar During Pregnancy

 As food is digested, it turns into sugar (glucose), a fuel that feeds your body.
 This sugar goes into your bloodstream.
 Your body then releases a substance called insulin to help your body use blood sugar properly.

 The placenta connects your baby’s tissue to yours.
 Your blood sugar goes to your baby from the placenta through the umbilical cord.
 Your baby uses this sugar to grow.

 During pregnancy, the placenta makes hormones that can disrupt the way your body uses insulin.
 If your body can’t use insulin properly, your blood sugar level gets too high.
 Then too much blood sugar goes to your baby.
 This can cause problems for both you and your baby.

-You can lower your blood sugar by eating right, exercising, and taking medications that your health provider prescribes to control your blood sugar.
+You can lower your blood sugar by eating right, exercising, and taking medicines that your healthcare provider prescribes to control your blood sugar.
 If you keep your blood sugar in control, the risks to you and your baby are the same as those for a normal pregnancy.